 LVDT and RVDT sensors are the preferred choices for commercial aircraft as both types of sensors offer a wide range of measurements and use low power.
 Both are highly sensitive and not easily impacted by hysteresis.
-The LVDT and RVDT are relatively low-cost devices, and their compact size makes them easy to install and handle.
+The LVDT and RVDT in aviation are relatively low-cost devices, and their compact size makes them easy to install and handle.

 LVDTs are used as a position sensor in the feedback mechanism of a fly by wire system in commercial aircraft and measure the extent to which a control surface has been deflected as it is a linear motion.
 The fly-by-wire system is the control command which informs the rolling, yawing, pitching generated by the pilot and is recognized by the flight computer.
 The signal from the LVDT is fed into the feedback system, where the pilot can then view this feedback data.

 Due to both LVDT and RVDT sensors’ frictionless operation, there is a minimal chance of losing functional integrity in an aircraft due to normal wear and tear.
 Due to their reliability, LVDTs and RVDTs in aircrafts are a top choice for engineers looking for sensors.